 Should I buy a house with subsidence?

 Historic subsidence

-Historic subsidence relates to properties which have had issues with subsidence in the past but that have since been repaired.
+Historic subsidence relates to properties which have had issues with subsidence in the past, but that have since been repaired.

 What properties are affected by subsidence?

-• Properties along unstable coastlines
+Along unstable coastlines

 How can I find out if a house has subsidence?

-They will produce an in-depth report that will tell you the extent of any subsidence, what repairs are required and how much they will cost.
+The engineer will produce an in-depth report that will tell you the extent of any subsidence, what repairs are required and how much they will cost.

+Should I buy a house with subsidence?